flexath/Calculator/README.md

 2 - Room

+3 - Dagger Hilt for Dependency Injection

-3 - ViewModel and LiveData
+4 - ViewModel and LiveData

-4 - Navigation Components
+5 - Navigation Components

 ### On Master Branch , these following versions are written from scratch ->